welance-archive/welance-craft-starter/README.md

 The website apache configuration is stored in `./docker/craft/conf/apache2/conf.d/welance.conf`.
 The welance.conf contains all the settings for the installation to work and should be taken as a reference for production installation.
 By default .htaccess is _DISABLED_, [because](https://nystudio107.com/blog/stop-using-htaccess-files-no-really).
-Changes to the apache configuration require to restart the environment (`bin/local-stop.sh`, `bin/local-start.sh`) to be enabled.
+Changes to the apache configuration require to restart the environment (`bin/butler.py local-stop`, `bin/butler.py local-start`) to be enabled.

 ## Troubleshooting